AshMad95/harrypotter/source/index.rst

 This website is all about Harry Potter.
 From fan fiction to the main characters to the different houses at Hogwarts (the main magical school in the Harry Potter series).
-This page has all you need to know about Harry Potter and more, the only thing more informative would be reading the actual books.
+This page has all you need to know about Harry Potter and more, the only thing more informative would be reading the actual books, but be aware, **there are spoilers**.

 Contents: